RiccardoCuccu/CAs-Labs/README.md

 # CAs Labs
-Laboratories of the **Computer Architectures** course of the master degree in Embedded System (Electronic Engineering) of Politecnico di Torino, academic year 2019/2020.
+Laboratory sessions from the "Computer Architectures" course, part of the Master's degree in Embedded Systems (Electronic Engineering) at Politecnico di Torino, academic year 2019/2020.

 Each folder contains a specific README with laboratory details.